dfelinto/blender-manual/manual/modeling/modifiers/generate/triangulate.rst

 Triangulate Modifier
 ********************

-The *Triangulate* modifier converts all faces in a mesh (quads and polygons) to triangular faces.
+The *Triangulate* modifier converts all faces in a mesh (quads and n-gons) to triangular faces.
 It fulfills the exact same function as the :ref:`Triangulate <bpy.ops.mesh.quads_convert_to_tris>` tool in Edit Mode.

 .. list-table::